0xPavithran/Fractional-Solar/README.md

 2. Deploy the Smart Contract

-   - Deploy the `SolarRegistration.sol` contract on the Etherlink Testnet or Sepolia Testnet.
+   - Deploy the `SolarRegistration.sol` contract on the Arbitrum Sepolia Testnet.
    - After successful deployment, copy the contract address for the next step.

 3. Update Contract Address